Cirencester history festival

 Become a Festival FRIEND

-This year we are introducing a Friends’ Scheme for £50.
+Last year we introduced a Friends’ Scheme for £50.

 This funding will go towards extending our community outreach work and making more events free.